Last Updated: April 25th, 2026 by Dan Astriden.

 Search engine optimization packages are bundled service tiers at fixed price points that allow smaller businesses to access structured SEO services without the open ended commitment of a full retainer.

-Hourly SEO Rates
+Hourly SEO Pricing and Rates

 Search engine optimization consulting services fees billed hourly typically range from $100 to $300 per hour and are best suited for audits, strategy sessions, or one time technical fixes.